Cwarcup/coffee-shops/README.md

 Making the dynamic store was tricky.
 I wanted to prerender the static pages, but also wanted to use the route to handle pages generated from a fetch request.
 The fetch request pages would be generated if a user requests to use their location to get nearby stores.

 I needed to tell the dynamic route to use static props if the user is not using their location, and use the `StoreContext` if the user is using their location.
 I set the `fallback` to `true` and used the `useRouter` hook to get the `query` object.
 I used the `query` object to check if the user is using their location.
 If the user is using their location, I used the `StoreContext` to get the store data.

-If the user is not using their location, I used the `getStaticProps` function to get the store data.
+In all, if the `id` provided by the router object does not match the statically generated paths, then find the matching `id` in the `StoreContext` and return the store data.
+If the `id` does not match the `StoreContext`, then return a 404 error.